dominictarr/crypto-bench/results.md

 >(y-axis shows size/time, higher is better)

-looking at the iterations per ms, we see that sjcl, which was the slowest on large files, is the fastest with rapid iterations.
-This suggests that there is something about the crypto-browserify and forge implementations which make the hash objects heavy to create, but efficient once created.
+looking at the iterations per ms, we see that `sjcl`, which was the slowest on large files, is the fastest with rapid iterations.
+This suggests that there is something about the `crypto-browserify` and `forge` implementations which make the hash objects heavy to create, but efficient once created.
 If this is correct, they could possibly be improved with pooling, or some other thing to lighten iterations.